News

 • PRC in the Philippines and her mission work in various places:

-• Berean PRC bulletin: Elders Espiritu and Umali led her worship services today.
-And, "The saints in All of Grace Protestant Reformed Fellowship in Gabaldon, Nueva Ecija will join us in our worship services today.
-Some [perhaps most] of them will travel to Manila early this morning to join us.
-We greatly anticipate a warm fellowship with our brothers and sisters in Dinggalan and Gabaldon.
-We pray for God’s blessings and spiritual sustenance upon them as they hear the Word of God."
+• Berean PRC bulletin: Rev. V. Ibe led her worship services today.
+And, "Our brothers and sisters in All of Grace Protestant Reformed Fellowship in Gabaldon, Nueva Ecija will join us in our worship services today.
+We continue to lift them in our prayers for God’s sustaining grace and spiritual growth as they hear the Word proclaimed, for God’s glory and Jesus’ sake."

 REFORMED RESOURCES for EDUCATION, EDIFICATION, and EVANGELISM